Get

 Image Credit: kshitijprakash, Pixabay

-Lhasa Apsos come from Tibet and were bred to guard livestock and alert owners to natural dangers like avalanches and earthquakes.
-While they may not be used for that purpose now, they retained the excellent hearing to act as a guardian for the home.
+Lhasa Apsos come from Tibet, where they were bred to guard and provide companionship in mountain villages and monasteries.
+They served as great indoor guard dogs, alerted by the slightest sound.
+While they may not be used for that purpose now, they retain their excellent hearing to act as guardians for the home.

 7. Chihuahua